Bo Bichette

-Bo Joseph Bichette (/ˈbᵻˈʃɛt/; born March 5, 1998) is an American professional baseball shortstop and current free agent.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays.
-He made his MLB debut in 2019.
-Bichette is a two-time MLB All-Star and twice led the American League in hits.
-His father, Dante Bichette, also played in the MLB.
+Bo Joseph Bichette (/ˈbᵻˈʃɛt/; born March 5, 1998) is an American professional baseball infielder for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays.
+Bichette was selected by the Blue Jays in the second round of the 2016 MLB draft and made his MLB debut with them in 2019.
+He is a two-time MLB All-Star and twice led the American League (AL) in hits.
+His father, Dante Bichette, also played in MLB.

-Amateur career
+Early life, family, and amateur career

+Bichette was born in Orlando, Florida on March 5, 1998.
+He is the son of four-time MLB All-Star outfielder Dante Bichette and Mariana Bichette.
+His mother Mariana is a native of Porto Alegre, Brazil.
+His maternal grandfather is of Chinese descent.
+He has an older brother named Dante Bichette Jr. Bichette is named after Bo Jackson.

-Bichette was home schooled through Laurel Springs School, an NCAA approved, accredited online school but competed in baseball for Lakewood High School in St. Petersburg, Florida.
-As a senior, he batted .569 with 13 home runs, and was named the Gatorade/USA Today Florida Player of the Year and Florida's Mr. Baseball.
+Bichette was home schooled through Laurel Springs School, an NCAA-approved, accredited online school; however, he competed in baseball for Lakewood High School in St. Petersburg, Florida.
+As a senior, he batted .569 with 13 home runs.
+Bichette was named the Gatorade/USA Today Florida Player of the Year and Florida's Mr. Baseball.
 Bichette committed to attend Arizona State University to play college baseball for the Arizona State Sun Devils.